jungomi/pharo-duck-typing-analysis/CPA.package/CpaScope.class/README.md

 - `parent: CpaScope` - the parent scope.
 - `children: Set` - the child scopes.
+- `variables: Dictionaryt` - the dictionary containing the defined variabels.
 - `id: Name` - the name of the scope.
 - `returnTypes: Set` - the types of the return value.